Information Theory for Complex Systems Scientists: Information Dynamics

 As $k\to\infty$, the entropy rate gives a measure of unpredictability inherent in $X$ which can never be resolved simply by observing $X$ itself, no matter how long $X$ is watched.
 For continuous processes, $H_{\mu}$ is approximated by a number of measures, including sample entropy and approximate entropy \cite{wibral_local_2014}, and for discrete processes, can be approximated using the Lempel-Ziv complexity \cite{amigo_estimating_2004}.

 As with all entropy measures, it is possible to calculate the local conditional entropy rate associated with a particular configuration of $X$:

+where $k$ indicates the number of discrete past states to take into account.
+Following the usual formalism, $X_t$ refers to the state of $X$ at time $t$, while $X_{-k:t-1}$ indicates a vector of states, stretching from time $t-1$ all the way back to time $t-1-k$.
 This tells us how surprising any particular realization $x$ is, given that it is preceded by the particular sequence $x_{-k:t-1}$.
+When $h_{\mu}(x)$ is high, then \textit{X} has done something very unexpected and inconsistent with its past behavior, while when $h_{\mu}(x)$ is low, whatever state $X$ has just adopted would be unsurprising to anyone who had been watching it for the last $k$ timesteps.
 The local conditional entropy rate has been used in thermodynamic interpretations of the transfer entropy measure \cite{prokopenko_thermodynamic_2013}.

-The local conditional entropy rate can also been used to ``whiten" an autocorrelated signal \cite{daube_whitening_2022}.
-Using this technique, a time series is transformed by replacing the value at every frame with the local conditional entropy rate of that frame, resulting in a time series with no autocorrelation.